PoC-dev/smtp-abuse-reporting/README.md

 My system logged at least one SMTP probe from one or more IP addresses under your responsibility as described above.
 The abusing IP addresses and time of occurrence are shown in the report below.
-The report contains only IP addresses which were committing probes within the last two weeks.
 Shown time stamps are for time zone INSERT_LOCAL_TIME_ZONE_HERE (UTC +xx00), time format is 24 hr clock.

 I kindly ask you to have a look at the report below, and take appropriate action.
+If you are not the main responsible person for this system, please forward this mail to the main responsible person, and update the abuse contact record in your RIR's WHOIS database accordingly.
 Thank you for your understanding and support.
 Do not hesitate to contact me if you experience any additional questions.

 Please note that I have used the Abusix service to automatically obtain a complaint address to a given IP address.
 Abusix demands attribution to their service as found in the attachment abusix_disclaimer.txt.
+In addition, if you feel that my mail is sent to you in error, you should probably check the abuse contact information in your RIR's WHOIS database.

 With kind Regards,